-DED 135 - Motion Graphics I (4)
+DED 137 - Motion Graphics I (3)

-Uses 2D and 3D compositing, animation, and visual effects tools to allow students to create innovative graphics and visual effects for film, video, broadcast, DVD, and the web.
+The program's 2D and 3D compositing, animation and visual effects tools allow users to create innovative graphics and visual effects for film, video, broadcast, DVD, and the web.
 Using Adobe After Effects, students will learn the concepts of video, time-based animation, and special effects.
-They will explore program features that include key framing, editing, masking, type, 3D environment, and tools.
+We will explore program features that include key framing, editing, masking, type, 3D environment and tools.
 Importing media from a wide variety of applications, including Adobe Photoshop and QuickTime files will also be covered.